kmfriesen/PyBer_Analysis/README.md

 # Summary
 Based on the results, here are some business recommendations to the CEO for addressing any disparities among the city types.
-1. Add more drivers to rural city types to see the effect on the Total Rides Continue to add more drivers to rural cities to see at if at anypoint the average fare per ride decreases
+1. Recruit more drivers in rural cities to see if it can increase total rides and decrease average fare per ride.
+2.